theinvertedform/umt.world/collections/_fiction/polyamory.md

 ---
-title: Modern Love
+title: The Crystal Palace Underwater
 author: Uriah Marc Todoroff
 date: February 3, 2024--\today
-description: Daniella and Marc are two millennials trying to find love in a post-millennial, Contemporary world.
-She's economizing, and he's holding out for the big payday.
-How does it affect their friendship?
+description:
 ---

 The Crystal Palace was designed by some rough-hewn engineer in hopsack, a rectangular man who elbowed his way to the front of the crowd and, with sweat beading on his corduroy brow, drew up a blueprint using compass and square.
-Before the Palace would be relocated to where it could burn to the ground, Eiffel had already began his erection.
-The two buildings were conceived by the laborious assiduity of men who never in their lives felt the warmth of the divine spark.
-Men who rose through the hard ranks of the technical college---unlike the architect, who spent his studies dreaming.
-He had been sat atop his pedestal in calm reverie when the engineers sent him roughly sprawling to the dust at the feet of the mob.
+Before the Palace had even been relocated to where it could burn to the ground, Eiffel had already began his construction.
+The two buildings were conceived by the laborious assiduity of men who never in their lives warmed by the divine spark.
+They were men who forced their way through the hard ranks of the technical college---unlike the architect, who spent his studies at the Royal Academy in idyll daydream.
+He had been sat atop his pedestal in calm reverie when the engineers knocked him roughly sprawling to the feet of the mob.

-The St. Lawrence Warehouse was constructed nearly a century on from the Crystal Palace, bricked up with no windows, like a sealed-up tomb compared to the Palace's echoing luminosity.
-The sarcophagus stands hulking and abandoned above the viaduct where citizens stroll today.
-The architectural style of the engineer is unadorned geometry, a love of triangles and raw materials---a style arrived at through process of elimination; a style that naturally finds its culmination in a series of electricity towers strung together by thick, buzzing cables.
-Mini-Eiffels, spread over the surface of the earth, a crutch supporting a world unable to stand on its own.
+The heirs of these tradesmen are the same ones responsible for the St. Lawrence Warehouse, constructed nearly a century later.
+Bricked up and windowless, the warehouse is a sealed tomb designed to conceal, whereas the Palace's echoing luminosity was intended to reveal.
+A sarcophagus, hulking and abandoned above the viaduct where citizens stroll today.
+The engineer's style is plain geometry, a love of triangles and unadorned materials---a style arrived at through process of elimination; a style that naturally finds its culmination in a spiderweb of warehouses, or an endless chain of electricity towers strung together by thick, buzzing cables.
+Mini-Eiffels and mini-Palaces spread over the surface of the earth, the crutches that support a world unable to stand on its own.
 All these electrical towers are now submerged by rising sea levels.
-Melting ice in Antarctica mingles with another, more aggressively transparent substance, thick and viscous like a humour.
-A crystalline bile that regulates the mood of all of those swimming through its matrix.
+Runoff from melting icecaps mingle with another substance.
+Aggressively transparent, thick and viscous like a humour, a crystalline bile that regulates the mood of all of those swimming through the matrix of the modern world.

 Certain members of our species have evolved a secret organ that allows them to breathe through this invisible substance.
-Our most advanced modern specimens have begun to grow gills permitting them to breathe through the ectoplasm.
-So too have they grown webbed toes and fingers, allowing them to swim along the boulevards---to sit and enjoy the sunshine from a park bench, with their flippered feet stretched out buoyantly before them.
-We are all separated by a distance brought on by money, by a screen---by two worlds in imperfect alignment.
+These are the most advanced specimens, who have begun to grow gills that permit them to breathe through the ectoplasm drowning the world.
+They have even grown webbed toes and fingers that allow them to swim along the boulevards---to sit and enjoy the sunshine from a park bench, flippered feet stretched out buoyantly before them.
+These are the blessed ones who don't feel the distance brought on by money, by a screen---by two worlds in imperfect alignment.
 The transparency of the medium allures Spirit with possibility; *what would it take to break through*?

 ***

-Work was done, they had all punched out and were changing shoes for boots, pulling on hats and scarves and coats.
-Luis, who worked on the cold side of the kitchen, asked Marc what he was up to that evening.
+Work was finished, they had all punched out and were changing shoes for boots, pulling on hats and scarves and coats.
+L-- asked Marc what he was doing that evening.

-"I'm supposed to meet my friend Daniella for dinner, but I don't know if she'll show.
-I'll just wander around until then and try to avoid going home.
+"I'm meeting my friend Daniella for dinner, but I don't know if she'll show.
+I'll just wander around until then and avoid going home.
 How about you?"

-"Well, I'll wait for Abraham to finish, then we'll smoke a joint, have a few more beers, as we are normally doing."
+"Well, I'll wait for B-- to finish, then we'll smoke a joint, have a few more beers, as we are normally doing."

-Luis smiled easily at Marc as he tore on his jacket.
-The three of them had hung around together a few Sundays ago, when the cold wind had driven them through the streets and up into Marc's apartment.
-There was no reason for it not to become a tradition other than that Audrey stood between them, putting on her things, innocent as Helen.
-By the end of the Sunday shift, Marc's field of vision narrowed to the point of a telescope and he lost sight of everything and everyone except her.

-Those last moments of the day were like a knife fight with a combatant who did nothing but feint and smile casually, as though unaware of the blade they were tossing from hand to hand.
-He was unsure whether his combatant was the man, his competition; or the woman, his desire. *How can I walk those last few blocks with her?* It was the crucial moment when each would voluntarily prolong their obligatory time together.
-Outside of work, out in the street, they were in private together.
-He could count on a few more laughs before they parted at her corner; and in her farewell would be enough to occupy him until next Sunday.
+L-- smiled easily at Marc and tore on his jacket.
+The three men had hung around together a few Sundays ago, when the cold wind had blown them through the streets and up into Marc's apartment.
+The invitation stood open, but A-- stood between them putting on her things, as innocently as Helen.
+Those moments were like a knife fight with a combatant who did nothing but feint and smile as though unaware of the blade they were tossing from hand to hand.
+It was not clear whether his combatant was the man, with whom he imagined himself to be competing; or the woman, the prize that reduced his vision to a point.
+Those last few blocks were the crucial moment when each would voluntarily prolong their obligatory time together.
+Out in the street, they could be in private together.
+There would be a few more laughs before they parted at her corner, and the ambiguity of her farewell would be enough to occupy him until next Sunday.

-He walked down Beaubien into a late winter sun shining low in his eyes, so that the crowds looked like distant silhouettes.
-The millennial generation had been known for an aesthetic of nostalgia, the product of growing up during what was then still an ongoing breakdown of linear time.
-The younger generation grew up in the ruins of history, and consequently had evolved into a new relationship with authenticity.
-Millennial aesthetics were eclectic, disorganized and overwhelmed, never claiming authenticity.
-The Young Ones made their home in free-fall, plucking elements suspended in egalitarian stasis to produce a unified aesthetic, even if it was arbitrary.
+He walked down Beaubien into a late winter sun shining low in his eyes, the crowds turned into indistinct silhouettes.
+The millennial generation made their name with an aesthetic of nostalgia, the product of growing up during what was then still the ongoing breakdown of linear time.
+The younger generation grew up amidst the ruins of history, and consequently had evolved a new relationship to authenticity.
+Millennial aesthetics were eclectic, disorganized and overwhelmed, caught in the trap of irony and unable, unwilling to make any claims to authenticity.
+The Young Ones made their home in free-fall, plucking preferences suspended in egalitarian stasis, producing a unified aesthetic out of arbitrary-selected elements.
 The sun settled below the buildings lining St-Laurent, but the water tower on top of the old brick warehouse was still lit up against the darkening sky.

-The door of the cafe scraped against the floor as he entered, a gust of cold air announcing his presence to Leo, who stood pouring a cappuccino on the other side of the dark green bar.
-The room was filled with bare arms defiant against the momentary chill Marc carried from outside.
+The door of the cafe scraped against the floor as he entered, a gust of cold air announcing his presence to L--, who stood pouring a cappuccino on the other side of the dark green bar.
+The room was filled with bare arms defiant against the momentary chill Marc carried with him.

 "I'll take a grog, please," he said as he shed his coat and sat at one of the barstools.

-Leo stared at him without understanding.
+L-- stared at him without understanding.

 "A *what*?"

 "A *grog*," he repeated, hitting the final "g."

-"Ohh---a grog.
+"Ah---a grog.
 Yes, of course.
 Sorry, I just didn't understand you."

 The drink was hot and spicy.
-Leo and Malika were both kept busy by a parade of people ordering coffee and wine, so Marc had to entertain himself.
-The crystal bile that suffused his world felt particularly thick today, and he felt that it was impossible to reach through.
+L-- was kept busy by a parade of people wanting to place orders, so Marc had to entertain himself.
+The crystal bile he clumsily waded through made it impossible to so much as raise his hand in salutation to those around him.
 He tried to read, but the anxiety of the evening's ambiguity yawned at him.
 His phone vibrated.
 It was Daniella.

 *what are we doing tonight??*